-Apply 40 to 100 gallons of this product per treated acre depending on crop, target pest and soil properties (or see crop-specific considerations in the Additional Information section of this label).
+Apply 3.5 to 10 gallons of this product per broadcast/overall acre depending on crop, target pest and soil properties.
 Some of the soil properties to consider when determining the application rate include soil texture, percent organic matter and depth of soil to be treated.